tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Performance Considerations

-One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the address of the recrusive resolver is sometimes used as input into DNS geographic load balancing sytems.
+One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the address of the recursive resolver is sometimes used as input into DNS geographic load balancing sytems.
 These systems assume the address of the recursive resolver and the terminal client are similar.
 In other cases, the client's actual